Joint Universality for the Riemann zeta-function with general shifts: Introduction and the statement of main result

 Let $s = \sigma + it$ be a complex variable.
-The Riemann zeta-function $\zeta(s)$ is defined by the infinite series $\sum_{n=1}^{\infty} n^{-s}$ in the $\sigma > 1$, and can be continued meromorphically to the whole plane $\mathbb{C}$.
-In 1975, Voronin proved the following universality property of the Riemann zeta-function.
+The Riemann zeta-function $\zeta(s)$ is defined by the infinite series $\sum_{n=1}^{\infty} n^{-s}$ in the half plane $\sigma > 1$, and can be continued meromorphically to the whole plane $\mathbb{C}$.
+In 1975, Voronin~\cite{Vo} proved the universality property of the Riemann zeta-function.
+The modern statement of the universality theorem is as follows.